YouGotJaked/Daily-Coding-Problems/README.md

 # Daily-Coding-Problems
 Solutions to Daily Coding Problems.
-Written in C, C++, Java, and Python.
+Written in C, C++, Java, JavaScript and Python.